The Leading International Forum For The DES Community

 We are undoubtedly at a time where Directed Energy Systems are moving on to platforms across the tri-service.
 Technological progress is helping to meet SWaP-C challenges and the spectrum of threats-faced now includes UAVs and smaller targets which require, and provide operational rationale, for lower powered systems.
 At the same time missile defence requires the future operationalisation of high-powered systems - especially as hypersonic technology increases the threat and reduced the efficacy of traditional systems.

-DES 2019 is the only European DES forum will contribute to the dialogue and expose capability planners, future operators and researchers to case-studies, developments in other nations, and help militaries share TTPS and Operational Concepts for this new capability.
+We look forward to exposing capability planners, future operators and researchers to case-studies and developments from other nations, and helping militaries share TTPS and Operational Concepts for this new capability.
 No more promises, DE is moving into operations!

 2019 Expert Speaker Faculty: